An egg yolk nestled in its shell.

 - the yellow, principal substance of an egg, as distinguished from the albumen, or white

-- Biol. the protein and fat stored in the ovum, serving as nourishment for the growing embryo
+- Biol. the protein and fat stored in the ovum, that serves as nourishment for the growing embryo

 - A greasy substance found in unprocessed sheep's wool, which is refined to make lanolin.